-1. Proportionate Approach to Ethics Assessment
+1. Proportionate Approach to Ethics Assessment (Article 2.9; Article 6.12)

-(Article 2.9; Article 6.12) The REB shall adopt a proportionate approach to research ethics review such that, as a preliminary step, the level of review is determined by the level of risk presented by the research: the lower the level of risk, the lower the level of scrutiny (delegated review); the higher the level of risk, the higher the level of scrutiny (full Board review).
-A proportional approach to assessing the ethical acceptability of the research, at either level of review, involves consideration of the foreseeable risks, the potential benefits and the ethical implications of the research.
-The REB decides on the level of review for each research proposal.
+The REB shall adopt a proportionate approach to Research ethics review such that, as a preliminary step, the level of review is determined by the level of risk presented by the Research: the lower the level of risk, the lower the level of scrutiny (delegated review); the higher the level of risk, the higher the level of scrutiny (full REB review).
+A proportionate approach to assessing the ethical acceptability of the Research, at either level of review, involves consideration of the foreseeable risks, the potential benefits and the ethical implications of the Research.
+The REB decides on the level of review for each Research proposal.

-Potential harms in research may be social, behavioural, psychological, physical, or economic.
+Potential harms in Research may be social, behavioural, psychological, physical or economic.
 They may span the spectrum from minimal to substantial.
-Harms may be transient, or long-lasting.
-The perspective of the participants regarding harm may vary from that of researchers, and participants themselves may vary in their reaction to research.
-The REB and researchers will attempt to assess harm from the perspective of the participants as much as possible, including both the magnitude and the probability of the occurrence of harm.
-Research in some disciplines may also present risks that go beyond the individual to include the interests of communities, societies, or other groups.
-The REB has a special obligation to individuals or groups whose situation or circumstances make them vulnerable in the context of a specific research project, and to those who live with relatively high levels of risk on a daily basis.
-Their inclusion in research should not exacerbate their vulnerability.
+Harms may be transient or long-lasting.
+The perspective of the Participants regarding harm may vary from that of Researchers, and Participants themselves may vary in their reaction to Research.
+The REB and Researchers will attempt to assess harm from the perspective of the Participants as much as possible, including both the magnitude and the probability of the occurrence of harm.
+Research in some disciplines may also present risks that go beyond the individual to include the interests of Communities, societies or other groups.
+As outlined in the TCPS2, the REB has a special obligation to individuals or groups whose situation or circumstances make them vulnerable in the context of a specific Research project, and to those who live with relatively high levels of risk on a daily basis.
+Their inclusion in Research should not exacerbate their vulnerability.

 a.
 Proposals are reviewed and may be approved through one of the means listed below.
-Regardless of the review strategy, the REB remains responsible for the ethics of all research involving human participants that is carried out at and by the College.
+Regardless of the review strategy, the REB remains responsible for the ethics of all Research involving Human Participants that is carried out at and by the College.